Japan PM Suga to back vaccine minister Kono in LDP leadership race - media | Politics

 Japan PM Suga to back vaccine minister Kono in LDP leadership race - media

-A former foreign and defence minister, Kono, 58, is popular among young voters, after building support through Twitter, where he has 2.3 million followers - a rarity in Japanese politics dominated by older and less social media-savvy men.
-Former foreign minister Fumio Kishida has already thrown his hat in the ring, while several others have voiced interest to run in the race, making the outcome even more unpredictable.
+But Kono stopped short of declaring his candidacy, telling reporters that he wanted to consult party colleagues first.
+A former foreign and defence minister, Kono, 58, is popular among young voters after building support through Twitter, where he has 2.3 million followers - a rarity in Japanese politics, which is dominated by older men less adept with social media.

+Former foreign minister Fumio Kishida has already thrown his hat in the ring, while several others have voiced interest in running in the race.
+Kishida said on Saturday he would leave a national sales tax at its 10% rate if elected as premier, reiterating that he would fund a new economic package worth tens of trillion yen by issuing more government bonds.

-Japan had gone through six prime ministers in as many years, before Suga's predecessor, Shinzo Abe's record eight-year tenure.
+"I'm not thinking of touching the sales tax for the time being," Kishida told a Nippon News Network programme.
+"We then must consider Japan's finances from the standpoint of how to make use of the fruit of economic growth."
+Japan had six prime ministers in as many years before Suga's predecessor, Shinzo Abe's record eight-year tenure.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)